 Sketches in North America and the Oregon Territory

-A magnificent series of hand-colored lithographs of the Pacific Northwest.
-This is a beautiful record of the northwestern territories during the first years of colonization.
+A magnificent series of hand-colored lithographs of the Pacific Northwest forming an important record of the American west before it was touched by western civilization.
+This is a beautiful display of the northwestern territories during the first years of colonization.
 This work owes its existence to an undercover expedition which was prompted by a crucial border dispute between the United States and Britain.

-During the expedition the officers, disguised as young men of leisure visiting the west "for the pleasure of field sports and scientific pursuit," had been assigned to assess American military capabilities in the Oregon territory.
-Warre, who had no mean talents as a painter, made over eighty watercolor drawings, many of which included subjects of military importance.
+The expedition left Montreal on 5 May 1845, the officers, disguised as young men of leisure visiting the west "for the pleasure of field sports and scientific pursuit," had been assigned to assess American military capabilities in the Oregon territory.
+They initially accompanied Sir George Simpson, governor of the Hudson Bay Company, who was making a tour of inspection of the Company's outposts.
+The two officers, with the enthusiastic support of the Hudson Bay Company, were sent to gather information that would be of use in the negotiations."

+However, after returning to England, they found that the territorial dispute had been settled during their absence.
+Despite this, during the expedition Warre, who had no mean talents as a painter, made over eighty watercolor drawings, many of which included subjects of military importance.
 When the agents' espionage reports turned out to be superfluous, he decided to publish a selection of his drawings as a book of views.
 The Sketches were issued two years after the expedition, with an accompanying narrative in which Warre avoids any mention of the true nature of his journey or even the name of his partner, designated as "Lieutenant V----".

-Abbey, Travel 656; Graff 4543; Howes W-114; Sabin 101455; Smith 10727; Wagner-Camp-Becker 157.
+Abbey Travel II 656; Graff 4543; Howes W-114; Sabin 101455; Smith 10727; Wagner-Camp-Becker 157.